-CAUTION $\blacktriangleright$ Please note that the quantity $m\tilde{a}$ is not a force.
+CAUTION > Please note that the quantity $m\tilde{d}$ is nor a force.
 All that Eqs.
-(4-7) and (4-8) say is that the vector $m\tilde{a}$ is equal in magnitude and direction to the vector sum $\Sigma$ $\tilde{F}$ of all the forces acting on the body.
-It's incorrect to think of acceleration as a force: rather, acceleration is a result of a nonzero net force.
-It's "common sense" to think that there is a "force of acceleration" that pulses you back into your seat when your car accelerates forward from rest.
+(4-7) and (4-8) say is that the vector $m\tilde{d}$ is equal in magnitude and direction to the vector such as T is represented to think of acceleration as a force; rather, acceleration is a result of a nonzero net force.
+It's "common sense" to think that there is a "force of acceleration" that pushes you back into your seat when your car accelerates forward from rest.
 But there is no such force; instead, your inertia causes you to tend to stay at rest relative to the earth, and the car accelerates around you.
 The "common sense" confusion arises from trying to apply Newton's second law in a frame of reference where it isn't valid, like the non-inertial reference frame of an accelerating car.
-We will always examine motion relative to inertial frames of inference only $\star$

-In learning how to use Newton's second law, we will begin in this chapter with examples of straight-line motion.
+We will always examine motion relative to inertial frames of reference only. ◀ In learning how to use Newton's second law, we will begin in this chapter with examples of straight-line motion.
 Then in Chapter 5 we will consider more general cases and develop more detailed problem-solving strategies for applying Newton's laws of motion.